SalehAhmedShafin/XAI-and-Deep-Neural-Networks-for-Crop-Disease-Detection-and-Interpretability/README.md

 these neural networks, which then analyzed the images layer by layer, unraveling their contents.
-The models divided the photos into smaller, relevant components and highlighted the distinctive traits that distinguish each image.
+The models divided the photos into smaller, relevant components and highlighted the distinctive traits that distinguish each image.<br>
 So, it can be said that we obtained a significant advantage by incorporating these pre-trained models into our strategy.
 We were able to concentrate on the finer aspects of our images that were important to our research, such as specific features that may assist us in distinguishing between distinct classes and concepts.
-Finally, we ran all the models with same hyperparameter setup likebatch size = 32, iterations= 30000, learning rate = 1e-4 and epoch= 105, the epoch is calculated by this formulaiterations Len(train dataset) batch size We also use the optimizer as Adam and the loss function as ’categorical cross entropy for multiclass classification.
-We also, use early stop criteria at the time of training to avoid overfitting and we save the best model for further activity.
+Finally, we ran all the models with same hyperparameter setup like <br>
+batch size = 32, iterations= 30000, learning rate = 1e-4
+and epoch= 105, the epoch is calculated by this formula iterations/Len(train dataset)/batch size <br>
+We also use the optimizer as Adam and the loss function as ’categorical cross entropy for multiclass classification.
+We also, use early stop criteria at the time of training to avoid overfitting and we save the best model for further activity.<br>
-D. Evaluate The Model:
+D. Evaluate The Model:<br>
 Accuracy, Precision (P), recall (R), and weighted F1-score are used to compare performance.
 The model’s misclassification rate has been utilized as one of the metrics to effectively compare its performance across several classes.
 To evaluate